 Substantial Gainful Activity as Defined by the SSA

-For instance, volunteer work, criminal activity, and running a small business can all be considered substantial gainful activities even if you’re not making any money.
+For example, volunteering, illegal activities, and managing a small business can count as substantial gainful activities, even if you’re not earning money.

 What Does The Irs Consider Substantial Gainful Activity?